 Bring this guide with you every time you come to MSK, including the day of your surgery.
 You and your healthcare team will refer to it throughout your care.Back to top

 Your gallbladder is a small, tear-drop shaped organ located under your liver (see Figure 1).
 Its main function is to store bile.
 Bile is a substance that is made in the liver and helps your body digest fats.
 Your gallbladder releases bile when food, especially fatty food, enters the digestive tract.
 When your gallbladder is removed, your liver will take over this function.

 Cholecystectomy is a surgery that is done to remove your gallbladder.
 Your gallbladder can be removed in one of two ways—laparoscopically or through an open incision (surgical cut).
 Your surgeon will speak with you about the best surgery option for you.

-In a laparoscopic cholecystectomy, your surgeon will make 4 very small incisions (see Figure 2).
+In a laparoscopic gallbladder removal surgery, your surgeon will make 4 very small incisions (see Figure 2).
 Each one will be about ½ inch long.

-The laparoscopic cholecystectomy takes about 2 hours.
-Some patients are able to go home the day of the surgery.
+The laparoscopic gallbladder removal surgery takes about 1 to 2 hours.
+Some people are able to go home the day of the surgery.

-In about 10% of cases, the gallbladder needs to be removed through a larger incision on the right side of your abdomen.
+In about 10% of cases, the gallbladder needs to be removed through a larger incision down the middle of your abdomen.
 This surgery takes about 2 hours.Back to top

 Before Your Surgery

 - I take a blood thinner.
-Some examples are aspirin, heparin, warfarin (Coumadin®), clopidogrel (Plavix®), tinzaparin (Innohep®), and enoxaparin (Lovenox®).
-There are others, so be sure your doctor knows all the medications you’re taking.
+Some examples are aspirin, heparin, warfarin (Jantoven®, Coumadin®), clopidogrel (Plavix®), enoxaparin (Lovenox®), dabigatran (Pradaxa®), apixaban (Eliquis®), and rivaroxaban (Xarelto®).
+There are others, so be sure your healthcare provider knows all the medications you’re taking.